Can real estate agents lie about offers

 This is one of my favorite lies that real estate agents like to tell.

 First, it usually requires some marketing and manual labor to attract the right kind of buyer for a sale.
-Second, this does not mean that an agent is the right agent for your needs, even if he has potential buyers.
+Second, this does not mean that an agent is a right agent for your needs, even if he has potential buyers.
 The shoppers might fall through and you would be left with an agent that suits your needs or not.

 Focus on the things that are important to you in an agent.
 You want someone you can count on, someone who has the skills and experience to get the job done.
 The buyers will come with these things.